deviceOwl - Discover Device Potential

 Where Can I Use It?

 deviceOwl is especially useful for checking suspicious or unknown devices, in areas such as:

 - Your Apartment - Instead of having to arduously search the Internet for devices that look like the suspicious one you see in your apartment, use deviceOwl to immediately check that device you've always wondered about.

 - Hotels, Homestays and Rental Accomodation - Before you settle in to your hotel, homestay or rental room, use deviceOwl to check objects that look suspicious or unknown.
 Once fully updated, deviceOwl doesn't require an Internet connection to work.
 You'll be able to check devices immediately, without having to setup your WiFi or cellular connection, which is especially useful when travelling.

 - Offsite Corporate Conference Rooms - As part of a leased meeting room setup, deviceOwl can be used to check suspicious and unknown objects that could be used to record the event proceedings.

 - Public Areas - In public areas, use deviceOwl to check the surveillance potential of objects that look suspicious.

-- At Home - At home, deviceOwl can be used to reveal more about the devices that you may have accumulated around your home, such as smart speakers, smart screens, and electronic locks.
+- At Home - At home, deviceOwl can be used to reveal more about the devices that you may have accumulated around your home, such as smart speakers, smart thermostats and smart hubs.